caengen/file-search/readme.md

 etc...

-The haystack needs to be docx or an unencrypted pdf.
+Other identifier is useful if you're generating this file and needles are not guaranteed to be unique.

+Only pdf or docx haystack supported.
 ### Run

 `cargo run <needle path> <haystack path>`